holochain/holochain/docs/specs/src/hwp_A_implementation_spec.md

     // Where to find this DNA.
     location: Option<Location>,

-    // Optional default modifier values, which override those found
+    // Optional default modifier values, which override those found in the DNA
-    // in the DNA manifest and may be overridden during installation.
+    // manifest and may be overridden during installation.
     modifiers: DnaModifiersOpt<YamlProperties>,

     // The expected hash of the DNA's integrity manifest.
 If specified,
     // installation MUST fail if the hash does not match this.
+Also allows this
-    // Also allows this DNA to be targeted as a dependency in AppRoleManifests
+    // DNA to be targeted as a dependency in `AppRoleManifest`s that specify
-    // that specify `UseExisting` or `CreateIfNotExists` provisioning strategies.
+    // `UseExisting` or `CreateIfNotExists` provisioning strategies.
     installed_hash: Option<DnaHashB64>,

     // Allow up to this many "clones" to be created at runtime.